ranjanin08/grimlock/README.md

 scala>
 ```

-Note, for readability, the REPL info is supressed from now on.
+Note, for readability, the REPL info is suppressed from now on.

 ### Getting started